 It improves hand, foot, and eye coordination.

 Climbing up, down and across a wall or a natural rock formation improves hand, foot, and eye coordination.
 In order not to fall, your kid has to see the best place to place his hand and foot.
-To execute each move takes a good amount of that skill.
+Executing each move takes a good amount of that skill.

 It increases strength, endurance and flexibility.